Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 2. Remove their judge position

-First remove their authority in your mind.
+First remove their authority from your mind.

 3. Refuse the child role